FREE AU SHIPPING ON ORDERS OVER $88

 Polyunsaturated fatty acids oxidise quickly.
 Naturally, wearing them on your skin will encourage oxidisation, just by virtue of living your life.

 When PUFAs are exposed to oxygen, temperature and light they become reactive and promote harmful and inflammatory oxidation.
-This speeds up the ageing process and can create other skin conditions such as melasma.
+This speeds up the ageing process and can contribute to skin conditions such as melasma.

 Is my skincare routine ageing me?